 What is Access Control?

-Access control is a security system that restricts entry points to regulate people, vehicles, and goods.
+Access control is a security system that restricts entry points in order to regulate people, vehicles, and goods.
 Access control can be monitored using physical security and/or self-service systems that ensure only authorized people enter the premises.
-This is done by showcasing identification, cards, keys, or biometric identifiers (such as fingerprints).
+This is done via identification cards, keys, or biometric identifiers (such as fingerprints).